electrical-pro/SmartBoard/README.md

 If it is true it only allows you to go to http://192.168.x.x:8089

 if it is false nothing is allowed unless you go to http://192.168.x.x:8089/me first

+If you still have a problem read this: https://github.com/electrical-pro/SmartBoard/issues/1 Or open a new issue